Hohenzoler/optyka/README.md

 <div align="center">

-# Optyka
+# Optics
-Optyka is a Python-based project.
-It uses the Pygame library for app development and includes various sound effects and GUI elements.
+Optics is a Python-based simulator of optic phenomenons.
+It uses the Pygame library for app development.
 </div>

 ## Status